Assistant Professor of Forest Ecology

 Dr. Hagan was the recipient of the Society of American Foresters Young Forester Leadership Award (2017), the Ansel E. Miller Faculty Teaching Award (2017 and 2015) and the CAFLS Teaching Award of Excellence (2014).

 Forest ecology, invasion ecology, fire ecology, forest soils

 Weaver N.S., Barrett R.K. and Hagan D.L.
 (2017).
-The influence of exurban development age on riparian vegetation.
+The influence of exurban landscapes and local site characteristics on riparian vegetation.
 Urban Ecosystems.

 Mikhailova E., Hagan D., Sharp J., Allerton T., Burdette K., Mealing V., Ritter B., Solomons A., Stiglitz R.,and M. Schlautman.
 (2017).
 Landscape, soil and plant analysis of Japanese stiltgrass (Microstegium vimineum) invasion around Lake Issaqueena, SC.
 Communications in Soil Science and Plant Analysis.